Water Chemistry Water Chemistry — Does Pool Stabilizer Go Away? Understanding CYA Depletion

 3. Document water loss events: Record backwashing frequency, heavy rain overflow, and any pool draining.
 Each gallon of pool water removed takes stabilizer with it proportionally.

 4. Calculate replacement needs: If your pool started at 40 ppm and tests at 25 ppm after several months, you've lost 15 ppm.
-For a 15,000-gallon pool, you'll need about 3.375 pounds of stabilizer to restore proper levels.
+For a 15,000-gallon pool, you'll need about 1.8 pounds of stabilizer to restore proper levels.
+Use our all-in-one pool calculator for a good dose estimate.

 5. Account for fresh water additions: Every time you add fresh water (hose fill-ups, after backwashing), you're diluting the existing stabilizer concentration even if total volume stays the same.